 Abstract:

-Methods Taking Lingjiao Lake and its surrounding 300 m built environment green space in the main urban area of Wuhan as the research area, this area is characterized by dense buildings and a complex composition of the built environment, including green spaces, plazas, commercial areas, and residential zones.
-In this study, the diurnal air temperature and relative humidity in July 2024 were measured as indicators.
-Using a combination of transect-based quantitative measurements and land use regression (LUR) models, a comprehensive assessment and data statistical analysis were conducted to systematically investigate the spatiotemporal characteristics of air temperature and relative humidity effect field of urban lake wetlands.
+Methods This research takes Lingjiao Lake and its surrounding 300 m green spaces in the built environment within the main urban area of Wuhan as the research area, which is characterized by dense buildings and a complex composition of the built environment, including green spaces, plazas, commercial areas, and residential zones.
+In this research, the diurnal air temperature and relative humidity in July 2024 are measured as indicators.
+Using a combination of transect-based quantitative measurements and land use regression (LUR) models, a comprehensive assessment and data statistics and analysis are conducted to systematically investigate the spatio-temporal characteristics of air temperature and relative humidity effect field of urban lake wetlands.